Spatial Data

 There are 2 main types of geospatial data: vector and raster.

-Raster data is data which is made up of pixels arranged in a grid, whereas vector data is made up of vertices and the paths between them that create geometries representing real-world features.
+Raster data is made up of pixels arranged in a grid, whereas vector data is made up of vertices and the paths between them that create geometries representing real-world features.
 If you’re working with continuous geospatial phenomena such as satellite imagery, topography, or climatic data (like rainfall or temperature), you’re likely using raster data.
 If you’re working with points, lines, or polygons, that’s likely vector data.

 Vector Data